ojaha065/PiShockForMC/README.md

 1. Have a working Minecraft and Forge installation.
 See [How to install Forge](https://www.wikihow.com/Install-Minecraft-Forge) if you're unsure.
    * Make sure you've launched the game at least once with Forge installed so the required folder structure is generated.
 2. Download the latest release jar from [here](https://github.com/ojaha065/PiShockForMC/releases).
 3. Drop the downloaded .jar file into `mods` folder inside Minecraft game directory.
-See [Mojang documentation](https://help.minecraft.net/hc/en-us/articles/4409159214605) if you're unsure how to find the correct game directory.
+See the [Mojang documentation](https://help.minecraft.net/hc/en-us/articles/4409159214605) if you're unsure how to find the correct game directory.
 4. Run the game once so a configuration file for the mod gets generated.
 5. See the _Mod configuration_ section below.
 The configuration file can be found inside `config` folder inside Minecraft game directory.
 6. Launch the game again.
 If everything is set correctly, the shocker will vibrate once for one second during the Minecraft startup process.